 The possession of illegal drugs, synthetic narcotics, dab pens or cartridges of any kind, non-prescribed medications, drug paraphernalia or alcohol or the consumption of illegal drugs, synthetic narcotics, non-prescribed medications, or alcohol during school hours or at any interscholastic and extracurricular events or other school-sponsored activity, or on school property, is strictly prohibited.
-This policy also prohibits a student from coming to school or an extra-curricular and interscholastic event or other school sponsored activities, on or off campus, after the student has consumed alcohol or drugs, synthetic narcotics, non-prescribed medications, drug paraphernalia, or alcohol.
+This policy also prohibits a student from coming to school or an extra-curricular and interscholastic event or other school sponsored activities, on or off campus, after the student has consumed alcohol or drugs, synthetic narcotics, non prescribed medications, or is in possession of illegal drugs, synthetic narcotics, nonprescribed medications, drug paraphernalia, or alcohol.